Some tips for beginners and new bunny parents:

 Bunnies are very social animals who live in groups.
 That is why they should ideally never be kept alone as a single bunny.

-Bunnies can live up to 14 years, their normal lifespan however is more around 6-8 years.
+Bunnies can live up to 14 years, their normal lifespan however is more around 8-12 years.
+Although the oldest rabbit ever was Flopsy with 18 years from Australia.
+Currently the record holder is bunny Mick with 16 years living in Illinois.

 Bunnies are no toys for children!
 Adults need to supervise the care of the bunnies at all times.
 Bunnies also are no calm cuddly animals.
 Some of them don’t like to cuddle at all and never become tame enough to pet them.